Tasmanian pumped hydro options studies

 A ranking process and criteria for project selection can be used for future full feasibility studies, aligned with system development and timing needs identified through separate analysis of the future electricity market needs.

-The objective of the pre-feasibility study was to identify 2500 MW of viable pumped hydro projects suitable to progress to feasibility assessment, in the context of future NEM projections, timing of new interconnection development, and existing assets and water resources.
+The objective of the pre-feasibility study was to identify viable pumped hydro projects suitable to progress to feasibility assessment, in the context of future NEM projections, timing of new interconnection development, and existing assets and water resources.

-Feasibility assessments were conducted on the three most promising pumped hydro development opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.
-This involved grassroots community engagement, geotechnical investigations and environmental, heritage and social assessments.
-In December 2020, the Lake Cethana pumped hydro opportunity was announced as the preferred option to proceed to final feasibility.
+A full feasibility assessment of the three most promising pumped hydro development opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast involved grassroots community engagement, geotechnical investigations and environmental, heritage and social assessments.